MarsBased/handbook/guides/code-reviews-guidelines.md

 ## Comments in code reviews

 When writing comments:
-* Use “We”, not “you”.
+* Use “we”, not “you”.
 The developer is not alone, you are a team.
 * Provide objective reasons that support the change.
 “Because I don’t like it” is not a reason.
 * Provide an alternative or a sketch of how you would do it instead.
 * Don't write only negative comments, write also positive comments: